yuin/gopher-lua/README.rst

 ----------------------------------------------------------------
 How to Contribute
 ----------------------------------------------------------------
-Any kind of contributions are wellcome.
+Any kind of contributions are welcome.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Pull requests